 Even better, because the series is based on a series of novels that follow different characters, there are frequent point-of-view shifts, expanding the world and the stories within it well beyond just Yoko.
 This variety strengthens the shows feminist leanings by showing how different circumstances can lead to different paths and outcomes.
 Epic and intimate in equal turns, with a memorable cast of complex figures, Twelve Kingdoms is fantasy and isekai at its best.

-Content Considerations: Portrayals of bullying; discussion of sex and reproduction; violence towards humans and animals.
+Content Warnings: Portrayals of bullying; discussion of sex and reproduction; violence towards humans and animals.

 Suggested Age Range: 13 and up